You only need a few old fashion products to clean your home the old fashion way.

 I have to admit I like being a homemaker and I love to clean my home the old fashion way!
-There is only one job I am not too fond of, and that is dusting!
-Right now my granddaughters are young enough that I have made a game out of dusting, so until they get old enough to know they are helping me with my homemaker job they do it for me.
+There’s only one job I am not too fond of, and that’s dusting!
+Right now my granddaughters are young enough that I’ve made a game out of dusting, so until they get old enough to know they are helping me with dusting.

-For me I do not look at homemaking as endless hours of drudgery, I see it as a domestic art that I enjoy!
+For me I don’t look at homemaking as endless hours of drudgery, I see it as a domestic art that I enjoy!

 I found many of these old fashion cleaning tips in the book, “My Favorite Yankee Miracles” by the editors of Yankee Magazine.